jhh/onkyokit/README.md

 # OnkyoKit

 OnkyoKit is a Cocoa (and eventually Cocoa Touch) framework to control Onkyo receivers using the eISCP network protocol.
-See the [Example](Example/) directory for a simple OS X example application that uses OnkyoKit.
+See the [Example](Example/) directory for a simple OS X example application that uses OnkyoKit. *The public API is not stable.*

 Current development is on the [develop](https://github.com/jhh/onkyokit/tree/develop) branch with releases tagged on the [master](https://github.com/jhh/onkyokit/tree/master) branch.